Helping Kids Develop Coping-Resiliency Strategies During Life Challenges

 The Basic Ph Model

 An integrative model used for identifying coping and resiliency strategies is the Basic Ph Model, developed by Israeli psychologist Dr. Mooli Lahad1.
-Often applied in emotional first-aid and emergency preparedness courses in Singapore, Japan, Sri Lanka, and Europe, this model is simple and easy to use on young children as a resiliency assessment, intervention, or recovery approach.This model suggests that there are six potential characteristics or dimensions2 that are at the core of an individual’s coping style1:
+Often applied in emotional first-aid and emergency preparedness courses in Singapore, Japan, Sri Lanka, and Europe, this model is simple and easy to use on young children as a resiliency assessment, intervention, or recovery approach.This model suggests that there are six potential characteristics or dimensions that are at the core of an individual’s coping style1:

-The 6 Coping-Resiliency Styles
+The 6 Coping-Resiliency Styles2